 \subsection{Policy generalisation allows extrapolation to different-sized NP (Experiment-2)}

-Extending the success of the model in generalising over alloy compositions, the next step towards achieving a universal alloy NP structure solver is size generalisation and extrapolation capabilities of the policy to unseen-sized NP motifs. \paragraph{Training} To test whether the agent’s policy can learn size-invariant ordering rules for icosahedral NP, we train on \ch{Ag_{X}Au_{N-X}} nanoparticles with $N\in\{55,147,561\}$ while \emph{excluding} $N=309$ NPs during the training process.
+Extending the success of the model in generalizing over alloy compositions, the next step towards achieving a universal alloy NP structure solver is size generalization and extrapolation capabilities of the policy to unseen-sized NP motifs. \paragraph{Training} To test whether the agent’s policy can learn size-invariant ordering rules for icosahedral NP, we train on \ch{Ag_{X}Au_{N-X}} nanoparticles with $N\in\{55,147,561\}$ while \emph{excluding} $N=309$ NPs during the training process.
 We then evaluate the agent's ability to resolve the lowest energy structure of 309-atom NPs.
-For consistency of comparison, we check the structures for the same eight Ag-Au compositions (ico-1 to ico-8 in Figure \ref{fig:delta_overlay}) as described in the previous section taken from \citet{larsen2017atomic}.
+For consistency of comparison, we check the structures for the same eight Ag-Au compositions (ico-1 to ico-8 in Figure \ref{fig:delta_overlay}) as described in the previous section taken from \citet{larsen2018rich}.

-\paragraph{Results} Comparing the energies of 309 atom NPs (ico-1 to ico-8) optimised with the policy from experiment 1 (trained with 309 atom NPs) against the same NPs optimised with the policy from this experiment (never seen 309 atom NPs during training) provides a benchmark of the model's capability in size extrapolation.
-Figure~\ref{fig:delta_overlay} shows that deploying the policy for unseen sized NP optimisation leads to a slight increase in the energy of the most stable structure found in some cases.
-The mean $\Delta E$ between the minimum energy structures from these two policies across systems is $\approx 0.021$~eV (see table \ref{tab:exp_stats}).
-The robustness of finding the lowest energy structure when optimising from different starting points is also preserved when extrapolating to 309 atom NP, similar to experiment 1.
-These results indicate that the learnt policy can be reliably transferred across icosahedral shell counts when the alloying elements are consistent.
+\paragraph{Results} Comparing the energies of 309 atom NPs (ico-1 to ico-8) optimized with the policy from experiment 1 (trained with 309 atom NPs) against the same NPs optimized with the policy from this experiment (never seen 309 atom NPs during training) provides a benchmark of the model's capability in size extrapolation.
+Figure~\ref{fig:delta_overlay} shows that deploying the policy for unseen sized NP optimization leads to a slight increase in the energy of the most stable structure found in some cases.
+The mean $\Delta E$ between the minimum energy structures from these two policies across systems is $\approx 0.021$~eV (see Table \ref{tab:exp_stats}).
+The robustness of finding the lowest energy structure when optimizing from different starting points is also preserved when extrapolating to 309 atom NP, similar to experiment 1.
+These results indicate that the learned policy can be reliably transferred across icosahedral shell counts when the alloying elements are consistent.